 Lou watched Tara as she ambled around the water’s edge of at the picturesque Savanna Forest Preserve Pond.
 She picked up stones near her feet and began tossing them into the water.
 Lou followed ten paces behind her.

 “How could those bastards get off?”
 Tara said.

 She threw the stones with increasingly more force and anger.

 “How could those lying, rotten, stinking, murdering assholes get off?”

 She found larger stones and hurled them with ferocity.

 “They bought an alibi,” Lou said.

 “They bought an alibi?
 They bought an alibi?
 Are you kidding me?”

-Joann picked up a dead tree limb lying near the water’s edge.
+Tara picked up a four-foot dead tree limb lying near the water’s edge.

 “My baby’s dead and they’re out laughing and scratching like nothing ever happened.”